polyfillpolyfill/polyfill-service/README.md

 ### Deploying Lambda

-All the bits of the RUM solution are deployed as part of our existing deployment workflow except the Lambda functions, which require [Apex](http://apex.run).
+All the bits of the RUM solution are deployed as part of our existing deployment workflow except the Lambda functions, which require [Apex](http://apex.run) (included as a devDependency so should be installed by npm).
 To deploy the Lambda functions:

-1. Set up AWS profiles in your `~/.aws/credentials` file for `[polyfill-qa]` and `[polyfill]`, and configure the default region to match the location you want to run the Lambdas.
-We typically use `eu-west-1`.
-2. Set the `RUM_MYSQL_DSN` and/or `RUM_MYSQL_DSN_QA` environment variables in your own local environment (you can also set them in `.env`).
-FT devs with Heroku privs can get the relevant values with `heroku config` against both the QA and prod apps.
+1. Create the following 6 environment variables in your local environment or the `.env` file in the project root: `RUM_MYSQL_DSN`, `RUM_AWS_ACCESS_KEY`, `RUM_AWS_SECRET_KEY`; and a second copy of each of these suffixed with `_QA`.
+FT devs can get the correct values for these variables from Heroku config or Lastpass.
 3. Run `grunt shell:deployrumlambda:qa` or `grunt shell:deployrumlambda:prod` as appropriate
 4. If this is the first time you've deployed the function to this AWS profile, you then need to configure the function in the AWS UI:
-	- Ensure the IAM role assigned to the function has access to write cloudwatch logs, and has `getObject` and `deleteObject` permmissions on S3
 	- Set up a trigger to invoke the function whenever a file is written to the appropriate S3 bucket